MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

 - **IdentityAvailable** - Indicates whether the LVUX session is running with active user identity or not.

 - **WebDialogResult** - Indicates result of inline purchase dialog.

+### Office.Licensing.Flows.SearchForSCAToken

+This event is triggered when the user boots Office with a shared computer activation configured.
+The data is used to make sure this method of activating Microsoft Office is performing as expected.

+The following fields are collected:

+- **CurrentTokenRemainingDays** - This tells us the number of days of validity left on the token when this search was made

+- **IsSilentRenewal** - This tells us the search is triggered because we are trying to opportunistically renew the session token on disk

+- **IsUserTriggeredRenewal** - This tells us the search is triggered by the user through a click on a message bar asking them to verify their account

+- **TokenCount** - This tells us the number of valid session tokens on disk

 ### Office.Licensing.Flows.ShowWebPurchaseExperience